jtangney/gke-federated-learning/README.md

 The cluster includes:
 - [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview), which keeps cluster configuration in sync with config defined in a Git repository.
-  - The config defined by the blueprint includes namespaces, service accounts, network policies, Policy Controller policies and Istio resourcess that are applied to the cluster.
+  - The config defined by the blueprint includes namespaces, service accounts, network policies, Policy Controller policies and Istio resources that are applied to the cluster.
   - See the [configsync](configsync) dir for the full set of resources applied to the cluster
 - [Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) enforces policies ('constraints') for your clusters.
 These policies act as 'guardrails' and prevent any changes to your cluster that violate security, operational, or compliance controls.
   - Example policies enforced by the blueprint include: